Skip to content

 for m in TABLE_SCHEMA.metadata():

-table.meta[m.name] = getattr(self.Properties, m.name)
+table.meta[m.name] = getattr(self.properties, m.name)

 if m.units: